-If you’re in a higher tax bracket or if you plan to be at some point, municipal bonds can be a great addition to your portfolio because the yield isn’t taxable, making it equivalent to a higher yield in taxable investments, such as the yields of corporate bonds, treasury notes, interest from CDs, or stock dividends.
+If you’re in a higher tax bracket or if you plan to be at some point, municipal bonds can be a great addition to your portfolio because the yield isn’t taxable, making it equivalent to a higher yield in taxable investments, such as the yields of corporate bonds, treasury notes, interest from CDs or stock dividends.

 States or municipalities can raise taxes as needed to meet their financial obligations including bond payments.
 Revenue bonds are another type of municipal bond – but rather than being paid through general revenues generated by states or municipalities, revenue bonds are paid off through the revenue from specific projects for which the bonds are issued, such as a toll bridge.

+Volatility.
 Prices for bonds can be just as volatile as prices for equities due to changes in risk or changes in interest rates.
 A bond purchased during a low interest rate environment may see its value adversely affected if interest rates go up because better earning opportunities are available in a higher interest environment.